openstack-archive/stx-docs/doc/source/contributor/api_contribute_guide.rst

 	.. csv-table::
 	   :header: "Parameter", "Style", "Type", "Description"
 	   :widths: 20, 20, 20, 60
-	   "ihosts (Optional)", "plain", "xsd:list", "Links for retreiving the list of hosts for this system."
+	   "ihosts (Optional)", "plain", "xsd:list", "Links for retrieving the list of hosts for this system."
 	   "name (Optional)", "plain", "xsd:string", "A user-specified name of the cloud system.
 The default value is the system UUID."
 	   < etc. >